 Around 6 years ago I began working on an idea for a personal level design project based on the original BioShock.
 I always wanted to make a level for BioShock as I imagined a story focused DLC being released for the first game.
 Shortly after I started however, my son was born and the project slipped into the misty realms of parent brain fog!

 Strangely enough, I came across a lot of my files recently while sorting through my hard drive and managed to sort through a lot of what I started.
 I thought about it a little and and decided I wanted to start up the project again and document my process and work flow.
 Plus, it would give me a chance to delve back into Unreal after using Unity for quite a while.

 World building: Rapture

-Bioshock is one of my all time favorite games and I always wanted to design a level which would introduce the player to the a DLC
+Bioshock is one of my all time favorite games and I always wanted to design a level which would introduce the player to a fictional DLC.

 Where ever you look, Rapture is always trying to tell a story through its environment.
 Its alive and the city itself is arguably the most important character in the game.
 I always loved how Rapture is constantly reminding you of where you are, far beneath the ocean in a crumbling city.
 Its sustained struggle to hold back the relentless pressure of the water.
 As a player, you can hear the city groaning under the weight of the water as the blue filtered light fills the environments.

 Reference is key!

 I decided (yes this is crazy) I would begin by reverse engineering the iconic Lighthouse by spending a huge amount of time walking round in game taking screen grabs, writing notes and testing scale.
 I’ve included a small sample of the reference material I gathered during my exploration.

 From here, I began by creating an asset list of all the static mesh actors I could find and began the process of modeling the various aspects that constitute the Lighthouse.